WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

  */
 ```

+### Start WordPress

+(3A) If you are using Local, or other environment confirm it is started and running.

+-or-

-The generated plugin should now be listed on the Plugins admin page in your WordPress install.
-If you are using `wp-env`, see [Development Enviornment setup](devenv.md), then you should now run:
+(3B) If you are using `wp-env`, see [Development Environment setup](devenv.md), then you should now run from inside the `gutenpride` directory:

 ```
 wp-env start
 ```

-This will start your local WordPress site and use the current directory as your plugin, go to https://localhost:8888/wp-admin/ to confirm.

-To login, the default username is "admin" and password is "password", no quotes.
+This will start your local WordPress site and use the current directory as your plugin directory.
+In your browser, go to https://localhost:8888/wp-admin/ and login, the default username is "admin" and password is "password", no quotes.

+### Confirm Plugin Installed

+The generated plugin should now be listed on the Plugins admin page in your WordPress install.
+Switch WorPress to the plugins page and activate.

 For more on creating a WordPress plugin see [Plugin Basics](https://developer.wordpress.org/plugins/plugin-basics/), and [Plugin Header requirements](https://developer.wordpress.org/plugins/plugin-basics/header-requirements/) for explanation and additional fields you can include in your plugin
 header.